mab-on/cpe/README.md

 cd ./cpe
 dub build -b release
 ```
-An executable file `cpe` should have been created, which can be moved to *PATH* if necessary.
-After moving the binary to *PATH*, the cloned `./cpe` directory can be removed again.
+An executable file `cpe` will be the result, which can be moved to *PATH* if necessary.
+After moving the binary to *PATH*, the cloned `./cpe` directory can be removed.

 ## Terms of use
 #### Installation